I made a super cute white foiled flower background for a card I’ll be posting tomorrow that I just had to show you!

 • Print to your laser printer.
 The foil reacts with toner ink, so a regular inkjet printer will not work.
 In the Studio software, select the Print option in the File menu, choose your printer, load your paper (with appropriate settings for the thickness of paper you are using) and print.

 • Save as a PDF and bring it to an office store for printing.
 On a Mac, just select the Print option in the Studio software.
 Then, in the print window in the bottom left corner, select “Save to PDF.”
 On a PC, you’ll need to download a third-party app (like Bullzip).
 Follow the directions in the software you choose to save your file in PDF form.

 Once you have your pattern printed, it should look something like this:

 Sadly, I forgot to set the printer on “best output” when I printed my sheet out and didn’t realize until after I ran it through my Minc.
-It worked out, though – I still got my white foiled flower background.
+It worked out, though – I still got my white foiled flowers to work.
 Here’s a before and after of the background once I tucked it into the carrier sheet and fed it through the Minc.

 You can see that I got uneven foiling on that one corner, but it didn’t stop me!
-I had one other spot I needed to correct – Uniball Signo to the rescue 🙂
+I had one other spot I needed to correct – Uniball Signo gel pen to the rescue :)

 Anyhow, aside from those two areas I got a great result with the opaque white foil.
 And it’s a little shiny, too!
 Here are the panels that I’ll be working with for my card tomorrow.